-The first step is to verify that the bar code scanner is connected to your computer via USB.
+1. Verify that the bar code scanner is connected to your computer via USB.

-For more information on UPC Codes, visit http://certek.com/kb4/importing-upc-codes/
+For more information on UPC Codes, visit https://certek.com/kb4/importing-upc-codes/